William Gholston: Playoffs

+Coaching Career

+He is currently the defensive line coach at Sickles High School in Citrus Park, Florida.

 Personal life

 He is a cousin of former Ohio State Buckeyes defensive end Vernon Gholston.

 Just prior to the start of the 2021 NFL season, Gholston started training in Brazilian Jiu-Jitsu under Professor Cassio Cardosi and has used the martial art to help prepare for the season.